-For details, refer to "M800/M80 Series EtherNet/IP Specifications manual".
+For details, refer to the specifications manual related to EtherNet/IP.

-(1) EtherNet/IP unit is equipped with two RJ-45 connectors (LAN1 and LAN2); however, the function of EtherNet/IP is available only on LAN1.
+(1) EtherNet/IP scanner/adapter unit is equipped with two RJ-45 connectors (LAN1 and LAN2); however, the function of EtherNet/IP is available only on LAN1.
 Do not connect any cable to LAN2 port.